 In the early seventies, I turned to writing editorials for a small prairie newspaper, while still writing poetry and a few attempts at crafting stories, none of which survived.
 Then in 1976, I was given a commission to write up a social history for the Métis community of Ile-a-la-Crosse.
 The book was called Sakitawak.
 The book is available from the Ile-a-la-Crosse town office, or it can be read online, the link seen above.
 The book is found in numerous colleges and universities, and has been used in Métis education courses.

 With retirement from education, I have made writing my profession [my wife calls it my hobby – LOL!].
-I have written various books and booklets, chapsticks of poetry, a three-book series that is autobiographical [third book will be released in 2019], and a two-book novel series.
+I have written various books and booklets, chapbooks of poetry, a three-book series that is autobiographical , a psychological novel series, short stories, and a number of stand-alone books: fiction and non-fiction..